Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

-where $\tilde \rho = a^4 \rho$ is the comoving energy density, and the comoving pressure is described using the ultrarelativistic equation of state, $\tilde p = \cs^2 \tilde \rho$ with $\cs^2 = \third$.
+where $\tilde \rho = a^4 \rho$ is the comoving energy density, and the comoving pressure is described using the ultrarelativistic equation of state $\tilde p = \cs^2 \tilde \rho$ with $\cs^2 = \third$ (see \Sec{eos}).
 In this case, the fluid equations of motion are conformally invariant \cite{Brandenburg:1996fc} (see \Sec{cons_perf_fluid}).
-In the following, we will present the derivation of these equations for a generic equation of state and will extend them to include relativistic effects, as already presented in \Eqs{cont_summary_rel}{mom_summary_rel}.
-Furthermore, we will show in \Secs{conservation_rel_perf}{rel_hydrodynamics} [see, in particular, \Eqs{cont_subrelativistic_1}{mom_subrelativistic_1}] that these equations are required to be corrected (by the terms indicated below in red) to:
+In the following, we will present the derivation of these equations for a generic constant equation of state and will extend them to include relativistic effects, as already presented in \Eqq{summary_rel}.
+Furthermore, we will show in \Secs{conservation_rel_perf}{rel_hydrodynamics} [see, in particular, \Eqq{eqs_subrelativistic_1}] that these equations are required to be corrected (by the terms indicated below in red) to: